SolaceTraining/solace-workshop-scs/codelab.md

 $ git clone git@github.com:Mrc0113/solace-workshop-scs.git
 ```
 * Import the projects into STS
-In STS, use the File -> Open Projects from File System … option to load the workshop template projects from the Solace GitHub repository (URL will be provided by the instructor).
-The full solution for the workshop is also provided for your reference in case you fall behind or encounter issues.
-Throughout the workshop exercises, specific instructions are provided to perform tasks such as implement code or configuration.
-Students are encouraged to attempt a resolution on their own before using the recommended solution.
+In STS, use the File -> Import -> Maven -> Existing Maven Projects -> Click Next -> Click Browse and Navigate to the git repo you cloned in the previous step -> Select all the pom files and click Finish.

 After importing everything you should see the following projects in STS:
 * scs-processor-feature